 TaxSlayer Pro calculates the correct amount of Earned Income Credit on the tax returns that you prepare.
 Special rules regarding the treatment of income, deductions, credits, etc. in certain circumstances are all taken into consideration.
 The calculation is based strictly on the information and data that is entered into the tax return, and it is the responsibility of the taxpayer to ensure the accuracy of all figures used in the calculation of the EIC.

 Complete EIC worksheet from the Form 1040 instructions, or Publication 596, Earned Income Credit, or a document with the same information.
 The worksheet shows what is included in the computation, that is, self-employment income, total earned income, investment income, and adjusted gross income.

 The knowledge requirement states you must not know, or have reason to know, that any information used in determining your client’s eligibility for, or the amount of, EIC is incorrect.
 How to comply with the knowledge requirement:

 - Know the law and use your knowledge of the law to ensure you are asking your client the right questions to get all relevant facts.

 - Take into account what your client says and what you know about your client.

-- Make additional inquiries if a reasonable and well-informed tax return preparer would know the information is incomplete, inconsistent or incorrect.
+- Make additional inquiries if the information is incomplete, inconsistent, or incorrect, as a reasonable and well-informed preparer would determine.

-- Document any additional questions you ask and your client's answer at the time of the interview.
+- Document at the time of the interview any additional questions you ask and your client's answer.

 Retention of Records